angrysky56/mcts-mcp-server/README.md

 - `update_config`: Update MCTS configuration parameters
 - `get_mcts_status`: Check the current status of the MCTS system

+Default configuration prioritizes speed and exploration, but you can customize parameters like exploration_weight, beta_prior_alpha/beta, surprise_threshold.

 ### Ollama Integration Tools:
 - `list_ollama_models`: Show all available local Ollama models
 - `set_ollama_model`: Select which Ollama model to use for MCTS